The Greig Trust

 • Age focus: For individual grants, applicants must be under 25 years old

-The trust's stated philosophy emphasizes innovative, opportunity-creating projects over routine operational support, suggesting that applications should emphasize unique educational opportunities and transformative impacts on young people's lives.
+The trust's stated philosophy emphasises innovative, opportunity-creating projects over routine operational support, suggesting that applications should emphasise unique educational opportunities and transformative impacts on young people's lives.

 Key Takeaways for Grant Writers